Olamide-ds/anomaly-detection-api/README.md

 ## How It Works
 ### 1) Input
-You send a list of numeric values representing a time-ordered series.
+Send a list of numeric values representing a time-ordered series.

 ### 2) Feature Engineering
 For each point (after enough history exists), the service builds rolling features such as: